 Fulfil the mandatory position of a Data Protection Officer under the GDPR for businesses that process data and put in place the required compliance strategies

-The potential benefits of staff obtaining GDPR certifications are immense for businesses, as this can help to develop a compliance programme and avoid financially catastrophic fines.
+The benefits of staff obtaining GDPR certifications are immense for businesses, as this can help to develop a compliance programme and avoid financially catastrophic fines.
 The main business benefits include:

 Ensure that your business complies with the GDPR legislation, whilst enhancing data security